J-1 Exchange Visitor Scholars

 Confirm scholar attended ISSA's Scholar Welcome Session.
 ISSA reviews essential information about the J-1 Scholar's status and responsibilities while in the U.S. The scholar will complete the J-1 Validation process upon arrival to the ND area, but this session helps ensure their ongoing compliance.

-Go to ISSAlink to complete the Scholar Program Extension or Change form, which can be found on the left under Departmental Services.
-In order to complete the Program Extension or Change form, you must have digital copies (only PDF, JPG, BMP, or PNG formats accepted) of the following documents to upload:
+In order to complete the form for extensions, you must have digital copies (only PDF, JPG, BMP, or PNG formats accepted) of the following documents to upload:

 • Upload a copy of the reappointment letter